 Communication is oxygen, inclusion is the new normal, and the social model for minds and bodies are how we aspire to run our companies and communities.
 They’re how we design and build software for and with humans.
 We’re continuously learning and iterating.
 We’re continuously actualizing the aspiration and sharing what we learn with other creative communities as we all contribute to the shared, open heart of the internet—the heart to which companies offer their intellectual crown jewels as open source.

-Learn and iterate with us.
-Education needs to join in.
+Let’s learn and iterate together.
+Education needs to unshackle from captive markets and join in.
 What we’ve learned building creative, inclusive, psychologically safe communities and workplaces for adult creatives applies also to kids.
 Teachers and tech workers should be collaborating.
 Instead of buying cronyware from ed-tech corporations—contributing into the pockets of those destroying public education—use the tools and techniques of the rank and file tech workers building open communities.
 Tech has many malignancies (see Uber and most of Silicon Valley), but behind the scenes are many workers making collaboration, teams, technology, and the world more inclusive, ethical, and humane.
 Skip what ed-tech sells.
 Use what communities and tech workers use.
 Let’s collaborate.
 Let’s go indie.
 Let’s bring together the best of public education, unschooling, and hacker cultures.

 The LMS is our major record label.
 Prepackaged software.
 A prepackaged sound.

 If we don’t like ‘the system’ of ed-tech, we should create one of our own.

 “Indie ed-tech” offers a model whereby students, faculty, staff, and independent scholars alike can use the “real-world” tools of the Web — not simply those built for and sanctioned by and then siloed off by schools or departments — through initiatives like Davidson Domains, enabling them to be part of online communities of scholars, artists, scientists, citizens.